Protecting and Caring for Caves

 The aquifers found in karst landscapes supply drinking water to nearly 10% of the global population some 800 million people'.
 (Stevanovic 2018).

-In Australia, these aquifers include those of the Ottaway basin, in Victoria, the Daly Rivers Basin, Northern Territory, the Kimberly area of Western Australia and the unconfined aquifer under the Nullarbor.
+In Australia, karst aquifers include those of the Ottaway basin, in Victoria, the Daly Rivers Basin, Northern Territory, the Kimberly area of Western Australia and the unconfined aquifer under the Nullarbor.

-Our karst aquifers are under a high degree of threat from overuse by mining and agricultural practices.(Harrington & Cook, 2014)
+Our karst aquifers are under a high degree of threat from overuse by mining and agricultural practices.(Barnett, Harrington Cook,etal 2010)